kemal-rov/stack-prep/README.md

-# cloud-infra-engineer-prep
+# stack-prep
-A central location for all the materials and projects I work on as part of my cloud / infra / devops learning plan.
+A central location for all the materials and projects I work on as part of my expertise refreshment learning plan.